 - Studies from Saudi Arabia indicate that essential oil of cardamom is anti-inflammatory and antimicrobial.

-- Cardamom tea (see recipe below) has been used for thousands of years in India as a treatment for hiccups, as well as boosting the immune system to keep colds and flu at bays.
+- Cardamom tea (see recipe below) has been used for thousands of years in India as a treatment for hiccups, as well as balancing the immune system to keep colds and flu at bays.

 - Cardamom stimulates bile secretion for healthy liver function and fat metabolism.
 (Note: Because cardamom stimulates bile secretion, it’s not recommended for people with gallstone or gallbladder issues.)